JetBrains/kotlin-web-site/docs/topics/kapt.md

 ## Keeping Java compiler's annotation processors

-By default, kapt launches all annotation processors and disables javac's annotation processors.
+By default, kapt runs all annotation processors and disables annotation processing by javac.
 You may need some javac's annotation processors working (for example, [Lombok](https://projectlombok.org/)).

 In the Gradle `build.gradle` file, use the option `keepJavacAnnotationProcessors`: